-There are certain things you can do to help your kid cope with trauma.
+You can do certain things to help your kid cope with trauma.
 You can learn more about dealing with childhood trauma here.

-No doubt undergoing any kind of trauma is one of the most challenging things that you can deal with in life.
+Undoubtedly, undergoing any trauma is one of the most challenging things you can deal with in life.
 What’s even worse, however, is when one undergoes such trauma as a child.

-When you’re a kid, you’re dealing with all of the constant changes in your body, hormones, and emotions as you develop into an adult.
+As a kid, you’re dealing with the constant changes in your body, hormones, and emotions as you become an adult.
 Add trauma on top of that, and it can take years to recover and have significant long-term repercussions.

 Dealing With Childhood Trauma: This Is How You Can Help Your Child